 Otherwise, no, you may not waive your meal period;

-your Employer must provide you with uninterrupted meal periods, where you are free from any work obligations.
+your employer must provide you with uninterrupted meal periods, where you are free from any work obligations.

-any shift where you were eligible for a meal period, but you did not receive a meal period, you are entitled to an additional hour of pay for that missed meal period; and
+Any shift where you were eligible for a meal period, but you did not receive a meal period, you are entitled to an additional hour of pay for that missed meal period; and

-if you were eligible for a second meal period, and did not receive that meal period in addition to a missed first meal period, you are entitled to two hours of pay.
+if you were eligible for a second meal period and did not receive that meal period in addition to a missed first meal period, you are entitled to two hours of pay.

 More about Meal Periods

 During the meal period, a California employee cannot be burdened or encumbered by work activity.
-The time is exclusively set aside for a meal period.3 A California employee is not relieved from work duty if he or she is required to engage in work or work-related tasks, duties, or activities (whether active or inactive) during his or her meal period.
+The time is exclusively set aside for a meal period.
+A California employee is not relieved from work duty if he or she is required to engage in work or work-related tasks, duties, or activities (whether active or inactive) during his or her meal period.

-For example, let’s say Barry Boss sees Emma Employee eating her sandwich during her meal break.
+For example, let’s say Barry (boss) sees Emma (employee) eating her sandwich during her meal break.
 He calls her in: “I need you to review something for a minute.”
 She puts down her meal and works for a few minutes and then returns to her meal.
 Emma has just been denied her meal break because she was interrupted by work activity.

 California Missed Meal and Rest Break Class Action

 Employers do not always have lawful policies.
-Sometime, the employer’s policies do not authorize employees to take rest and/or meal periods.
-Employer also sometimes deduct pay for time spent on rest periods.
+Sometimes, the employer’s policies do not authorize employees to take rest and/or meal periods.
+Employers also sometimes deduct pay for time spent on rest periods.
 If you and your coworkers work under such policies, with the assistance of The Nourmand Law Firm, you can jointly pursue relief in the form of a class action.
 A class action has several benefits for employees, as it can combine many small claims, forcing the employer to take the action seriously, and may provide anonymity for unnamed current employees who wish to pursue legal action.

 If your employer has denied you meal or rest periods or has deducted pay for going to lunch or taking a rest period, call The Nourmand Law Firm.
 Our lawyers are aggressive, knowledgeable and experienced class action attorneys.
 We will fight to ensure you and your coworkers receive all wages you are owed, including amounts due to you for missed meal or rest periods.

-We represent employees who have been denied meal and rest periods, or otherwise injured by their employers wage and hour practices throughout in Los Angeles, Koreatown, Pasadena, San Bernardino, San Fernando Valley, San Gabriel Valley, the South Bay and throughout Southern California.
+We represent employees who have been denied meal and rest periods, or otherwise injured by their employer’s wage and hour practices throughout in Los Angeles, Koreatown, Pasadena, San Bernardino, San Fernando Valley, San Gabriel Valley, the South Bay and throughout Southern California.